pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I had worked at X for three years before I changed my job.(Past Perfect)

----

-Ana: What had you done earlier today?

-Bob: I had done the dishes.

----

-Ana: Where had your dog gone?

-Bob: He(the dog) had gone to the park.

----

 ## Past Perfect Continuous (rarely used)

 * I had been driving for hours when I got a flat tire.
 * I had been hoping for a promotion when I learned that my manager had been fired.

----

-Ana: Where had you been when your mother called?

-Bob: I had been working in my office.

----

 ## Future Simple